 - Baste the top of the zucchini halves with olive oil, and place each skin side down in the casserole dish.

 - Place one tablespoon of olive oil in a large skillet over medium heat.
-Once hot, add the onion & peppers.
+Once hot, add the onion and peppers.
 Sautee for 2-3 minutes.
 Then, add the rice, corn and beans, followed by the salsa and spices.
 Mix together well and continue cooking for 5 more minutes.
 Remove the skillet from the heat and set aside.

 - Mix ¼ cup of the fresh cilantro into the filling.
 Mound filling into the hollowed zucchini halves.
 Sprinkle each zucchini boat with shredded cheese.
 Cover the baking dish with foil.